Investengine - Home

 4.7 Customer Orders

-IEUK’s Best Execution Policy requires employees to take all reasonable steps to achieve the best overall trading result for clients; to exercise consistent standards; and operate the same processes across all markets, clients and financial instruments in which it operates.
+IEUK’s Best Execution Policy requires the business to take all reasonable steps to achieve the best overall trading result for clients; to exercise consistent standards; and operate the same processes across all markets, clients and financial instruments in which it operates.

-As the firm aggregate all client orders and trades on a consolidated basis, segregated between managed and Execution Only mandates.
+The firm aggregates all client orders and trades on a consolidated basis, segregated between managed and Execution Only mandates.

 4.8 Handling confidential & inside information flows

-IEUK is extremely unlikely to receive confidential or inside information due to the current nature of the business.
-However, should any confidential or inside information (information relating to a product, company or instrument which has not been made public, which is likely to have a significant effect on the price of that product, company or instrument) be received, Compliance must be informed immediately.
-Arrangements will then be made, such as Chinese Walls, Insider lists or disclosures on a need to know basis.
-The employee must ensure that the information is not divulged to anyone else under any circumstances or carry out any PA dealing or encourage anyone else to do so.
+As a platform provider that does not come into contact with price‑sensitive information, IEUK considers the risk of receiving confidential or inside information to be low.
+However, should any confidential or inside information (information relating to a product, company or instrument which has not been made public, and which is likely to have a significant effect on the price of that product, company or instrument) be received, compliance must be informed immediately.
+Appropriate arrangements will then be made, such as Chinese Walls, Insider lists or disclosures on a need‑to‑know basis.
+The employee must ensure that the information is not divulged to anyone else under any circumstances, and must not carry out any PA dealing or encourage anyone else to do so.

 4.9 Preventing Third Party Conflicts